sg-developer-portal/doc-portal-publisher-guide/get-started.md

    git init
    ```

 3. Use the [Docsify CLI](https://docsify.js.org/#/quickstart) to generate a documentation site.
 This creates an index.html file along with a few markdown text files in your directory.
+You can get a index.html from our [innersource repo](https://sgts.gitlab-dedicated.com/innersource/sgts/devportal/docs-portal-local-preview) to get the same look and feel.

    ```bash
    # Initialize the documentation folder with index.html and some .md files